Invisible Man (after Ralph Ellison), 2015

 Overview

-The Pulitzer Arts Foundation is an art museum devoted to presenting the art of today and works from the past within a global context.
-Located in the heart of St. Louis for more than 20 years, its home is an architectural landmark designed by celebrated architect Tadao Ando.
+The Pulitzer Arts Foundation is dedicated to bringing world-class art and exhibitions to the St. Louis region.
+Located in the Grand Center Arts District, the museum presents widely acclaimed exhibitions of contemporary and historic art in its landmark building designed by celebrated architect Tadao Ando.
 Open and free to all, the Pulitzer is a cultural and civic asset to the St. Louis community and a popular destination for visitors from around the world.

-In addition to the museum, the Pulitzer campus has several outdoor spaces, including Park-Like—a garden of native plants and pathways, the Spring Church—an open air stone pavilion and beloved landmark, and the Tree Grove—a shady picnic spot with oak and redbud trees.
+In addition to the museum, the Pulitzer campus has several outdoor spaces, including Park-Like—a native garden, the Spring Church—an open air stone pavilion and beloved local landmark, and the Tree Grove—a shady picnic spot.

 History